Adaptivity of averaged stochastic gradient descent to local strong convexity for logistic regression: Non-Strongly Convex Analysis

-We can make the following observations: \BIT \item[--] The squared norm of the gradient $\|f'(\bar{\theta}_N)\|^2$ converges at rate $O(1/N)$. \item[--] Given that $(\E \|f'(\bar{\theta}_N)\|^{2p})^{1/2p}$ is affine in $p$, we obtain a subexponential behavior for $\|f'(\bar{\theta}_N)\|$, i.e., tail bounds similar to an exponential distribution. \item[--] The proof of Prop.~\ref{prop:grad} makes use of the self-concordance assumption (that allows to upperbound deviations of gradients by deviations of function values) and of the proof technique of~\citet{polyak1992acceleration}.
+We can make the following observations: \BIT \item[--] The squared norm of the gradient $\|f'(\bar{\theta}_N)\|^2$ converges at rate $O(1/N)$. \item[--] Given that $(\E \|f'(\bar{\theta}_N)\|^{2p})^{1/2p}$ is affine in $p$, we obtain a subexponential behavior for $\|f'(\bar{\theta}_N)\|$, that is, tail bounds similar to an exponential distribution. \item[--] The proof of Proposition~\ref{prop:grad} makes use of the self-concordance assumption (that allows to upperbound deviations of gradients by deviations of function values) together with the proof technique of \citet{polyak1992acceleration}.

 \EIT